-As the audience drifted in and patrons chatted quietly, the strains of the overture to the 1939 film Gone With the Wind and the theme from the Godfather series of films wafted through the intimate, black box theater space.
+As the audience drifted in at the Chain Theater and patrons chatted quietly, the strains of the overture to the 1939 film Gone With the Wind and the theme from the Godfather series of films wafted through the intimate, black box theater space.
 These musical reminders project complex emotional and dark pathos and do not feature happy endings.
 I recall Rhett Butler’s last words “Frankly my dear I don’t give a damn” to the coquettish and now tearful Scarlett O’Hara in response to her asking him “Where shall I go?
 What shall I do?”
 I wondered what portentous clues lie in these sound bytes.
 As the lights dimmed a bit, the theme from the mystery comedy and frequently absurd film franchise The Pink Panther softened the musical clues of the preceding works.

 This is Ugo’s (Rohan Lilien) story.
 He appears as the narrator and explains that he has discovered an uncomfortable truth.
 He’s the intuitive, sensitive teenage son of Allison Kleen (Katharine McLeod) and Valter Kleen (Frank Hanky).
 Ugo loves movies and can dispatch film trivia at will.